Llancillo: Community

 There are no bus routes that pass through the parish, however, at the southern border on the A465 road are stops on the Hereford to Abergavenny route operated by Stagecoach South Wales.
-The closest rail connections are on the on the Welsh Marches line, at Abergavenny railway station 8 mi to the south, and Hereford railway station 14 mi to the north-east.
+The closest rail connections are on the Welsh Marches line, at Abergavenny railway station 8 mi to the south, and Hereford railway station 14 mi to the north-east.

 The nearest National Health Service major hospital is Hereford County Hospital, 12 mi miles north-west at Hereford, part of the Wye Valley NHS Trust.
 At Abergavenny in Monmouthshire, 7 mi to the south-west, is the Nevill Hall Hospital, a district general hospital under the Aneurin Bevan University Health Board.
 The nearest National Health Service doctor surgery is Golden Valley Practice at Ewyas Harold, 2 mi north-west.

 The nearest Herefordshire catchment area primary schools are both 2 mi distant: Ewyas Harold Primary School north-east at Ewyas Harold, and Longtown Community Primary School north at Longtown.
 The nearest secondary school is Kingstone High School 7 mi north-east at Kingstone.
 In latest Ofsted inspections Ewyas Harold Primary was rated Grade 2 'Good' (2018); Longtown Community Primary Grade 2 'Good' (2018); and Kingstone High School Grade 2 'Good' (2019).

 For religion Llancillo falls under the Rowlestone & Llancillo ecclesiastical parish in the Abbeydore Deanery of the Hereford Archdeaconry in the Diocese of Hereford.